OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

     for the corresponding formal parameter everywhere in the macro’s body.

-2. No evaluation:
-    The body of the macro is substituted for the macro call in the caller program.
+2. No evaluation: The body of the macro's code resulting from Step 1 is textually substituted for the macro call in the caller program.

-3. Evaluation
-    The body of the macro is executed **in the caller’s environment**.
+3. Evaluation: The body of the macro is executed **in the caller’s environment**.
+That is, because of the textual substitution of the macro's code in the caller program, the scope of the variables involved is determined on the basis of where the macro is called from rather than where the definition of the macro appears in the program.
+You will see this in the second step of the following slide show, where the code resulting from Step 1 and Step 2 above is presented side-by-side with the original code.

+.. avembed:: AV/PL/paramPassingMacro.html ss
+   :long_name: Macro Slide Show

+.. .. inlineav:: paramPassingMacro ss
+..    :long_name: Parameter Passing By Macro
+..    :links:
+..    :scripts: AV/PL/paramPassingMacro.js
+..    :output: show

+Once you have observed enough example slide shows to fully understand the details of each step in macro-style parameter passing, test yourself with the following proficiency exercise.

+.. avembed:: AV/PL/paramPassingMacroPRO.html pe
+   :long_name: Macro Proficiency Exercise

-Let’s look at some examples of macros in C++, where a parameter like *a* and *b* in the example below must be wrapped in parentheses when it is actually used in the body of the macro.
+We will finish this section on macro-style parameter passing by considering the use of macros in C++, where a parameter like *a* and *b* in the example below must be wrapped in parentheses when it is actually used in the body of the macro.
+Try to determine the output of the main program in each example.

 ::